PacketFire/packetfire_site/content/post/using-makefiles-with-go.md

 ```

 ### Leveraging Docker Environments in Makefiles:
-If you are not using cGo, you can still derive benefits from the Makefiles abstraction by wrapping a docker build environment.
+If you are not using cGo, you can still benefit from the Makefiles abstraction by wrapping a docker build environment.
 I've included an example of a Makefile from our pasteclick project that wraps a small docker environment with libmagic installed.

 ```
 PKG="gitlab.packetfire.org/Tiksi/paste-click"